IWillCall/Airbus_ship_detection/README.md

 I found that in most cases, only 0.02% of pixels (or 1:3500 pixels) belong to the ship class, which represents a significant imbalance.

 > If one tries to recall what is the loss function that should be used for strongly unbalanced data set, it is [Focal loss](https://arxiv.org/abs/1708.02002v2), which revolutionized one stage object localization method in 2017.
-This loss function demonstrates amazing results on datasets with unbalance level 1:10-1000. , що показала свою високу еффективність в умовах подібних дизбалансів. - [IAFOSS](https://www.kaggle.com/code/iafoss/unet34-dice-0-87)
+This loss function demonstrates amazing results on datasets with unbalance level 1:10-1000. - [IAFOSS](https://www.kaggle.com/code/iafoss/unet34-dice-0-87)

 Small-sized images are often damaged or carry little information.
 After checking several sets of images, I concluded that this statement is also true for this dataset.
 Images smaller than 50KB make up only 1% of the total dataset.
 Their loss will not lead to a significant reduction in training data volume, but may improve overall data quality.